yangzqhd/cs207_zheng_yang/syllabus.md

 The [Project Page](project.md) has a breakdown of the project components and deliverables.

 **Course Grade Breakdown**
-* Homework:  20%
+* Homework:  40%
-* In-class Programming Exercises:  20%
-* Class participation:  10%
+* Participation:  10%
 * Project: 50%

+#### Participation
+* Class exercises, both interacting with your group and presenting results to the class
+* Piazza posts, both asking and answering questions
+* Engaging in class discussions

 **Code**
 We expect you to write high-quality and readable, tested Python code.
 You should strive for doing things the